makimattila/makimattila.github.io/index.md

 I am a PhD student in economics at Aalto University.
 I started my PhD studies in 2021, spent academic year 2023&ndash;24 at MIT Department of Economics, and plan to complete the PhD program in 2026. </p>

 <p align="justify">
 My field of research is microeconomics.
 I employ game theory and mechanism design to examine how incomplete information influences market behavior and optimal government policy.
-Most of my research is theoretical, but the applications include pressing 21st-century issues, such as environmental crises, the rise of inequality, and regulation of the technology industry.
+Most of my research is theoretical, but the applications include pressing 21st-century issues, from environmental crises and the rise of inequality to the regulation of the technology industry.
 When appropriate, I like to supplement the theoretical insights with empirical evidence. </p>

 <p align="justify">
 I am grateful to Aalto University, Emil Aaltonen Foundation, Finnish Cultural Foundation, Fulbright Finland Foundation, HSE Support Foundation, KAUTE Foundation, and OP Group Research Foundation for funding my research work.  </p>